sushxx99/CODSOFT/README.md

 # CODSOFT
-The tasks that I chose to work on are:
-1. Chatbot with rule-based responses
-   This project focuses on the development of a rule-based chatbot capable of providing structured responses.
+The tasks that I chose to work on are:1.
+Chatbot with rule-based responses This project focuses on the development of a rule-based chatbot capable of providing structured responses.
 The chatbot leverages predefined rules to generate appropriate replies, enhancing user interaction.

 2: Tic-Tac-Toe AI